Fructoside: Research applications

 The formation of fructosides via fructosyltransferases can lead to drastic changes in the qualities of the target compound.
-Phlorizin, a naturally occurring glycoside that lowers blood sugar and thus has peaked medicinal interest, is a target of interest.
+Phlorizin, a naturally occurring glycoside that lowers blood sugar and thus has piqued medicinal interest, is a target of interest.
 Phlorizin fructoside derivatives have a higher solubility than their phlorizin counterparts, increasing bioavailability.
 The role of fructosides in promoting microbiome health possibly can be used in tandem with phlorizin's blood-sugar reducing properties as well.